 J.D.
 Specialization in Criminal Law and Policy

-To complete the JD Specialization in Criminal Law and Policy, JD students must complete a total of six courses related to Criminal Law.
+To complete the JD Specialization in Criminal Law and Policy, students must complete a total of six courses related to Criminal Law.
 Three of these courses are Foundation Courses and three are General Criminal Law Courses.
-For the three General Criminal Law Courses, at least one must be a Group A course and no more than one may be a Group C course
+For the three General Criminal Law Courses, at least one must be a Group A course and no more than one may be a Group C course.

 II.
 General Criminal Law Courses